jeremycochoy/jeremycochoy.github.io/_posts/what-is-wrong-with-the-object-paradigm/2017-02-17-what-is-wrong-with-the-object-paradigm.md

 ---
 layout: post
 title: "What is wrong with the object paradigm ?"
+description: A reflexion on error handling and application modeling through various variations of data modeling.
+We look at old C fashion, object languages, and more functional approaches.
 author: Jérémy Cochoy
 date: 2017-02-17 +0100
 categories: think languages programming software